zefang-liu/TPP-LLM/README.md

 ## Datasets

-The datasets used in this project can be downloaded and preprocessed by running the notebook [`notebooks/tpp_data.ipynb`](notebooks/tpp_data.ipynb).
-This notebook will handle downloading, cleaning, and preparing the datasets for training.
+The cleaned data used in this project can be downloaded from [Hugging Face](https://huggingface.co/tppllm).
+Or you can download and preprocess raw data by running the notebook [`notebooks/tpp_data.ipynb`](notebooks/tpp_data.ipynb).
 Supported datasets include:

 - Stack Overflow
 - Chicago Crime